Buying & Selling Businesses

-- a cash bond
+- a cash bond;

 The advantages of giving the landlord a cash bond include:

-- it is held by the NSW Government
+- it is held by the NSW Government;

-- there are no fees
+- there are no fees;

-- it is for a specified amount (unlike most third party guarantees)
+- unlike most third party guarantees, it is for a specified amount,

-- it can not without your agreement be called on before the lease ends (unlike most third party and bank guarantees)
+- unlike most third party and bank guarantees, it can not without your agreement be called on before the lease ends;

 We check the landlord’s disclosure statement for:

-- the annual sales of the centre
+- the annual sales of the centre;

-- the turnover for specialty shops of your kind per square metre
+- the turnover for specialty shops of your kind per square metre;

-- centre traffic count
+- the centre traffic count;

-- details of fitout construction standards, and
+- construction standards; and

-- when leases for major tenants end.
+- when the leases for major tenants end.

 The tenant’s disclosure statement must say if: